AdedayoAruwajoye/alx-low_level_programming/0x07-pointers_array_strings/README.md

-This is another test of data structures that I don't really understand.
+This is the readme file for this practice.